MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-basic-AI-chatbot-in-teams.md

 ---
 title: Build a basic AI Chatbot in Teams
 author: surbhigupta
-description: Learn how to build and customize a basic AI Chatbot using Teams AI library in Teams Toolkit, about bot app source code and workflow. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta
+description: Learn how to build and customize a basic AI chatbot using Teams AI library in Teams Toolkit, about bot app source code and workflow. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta